Yilden/portal/README.md

 ### Aperture Science

-Aperture Science for except it's Mindustry, made it public because why not?
+This is Aperture Science from the Portal series badly designed for Mindustry.